 Terminology aside, why exactly is red wine good for you?
 What does it do inside the body, and how are its effects good for you in the short and long-term?
 Research has a lot to reveal when it comes to answering the health benefits of red wine:

 - Anti-inflammatory agents: Chronic inflammation is the bane of many wide-scale health concerns.
-From auto-immune diseases to blood clots to arthritis to GI-tract disorders, improper spouts of inflammation can cause serious damage across numerous systems in the body.
+From autoimmune diseases and blood clots to arthritis and GI-tract disorders, improper spouts of inflammation can cause serious damage across numerous systems in the body.
 However, one of red wine’s most abundant chemical compounds is resveratrol, an antioxidant found to contain anti-inflammation properties.
 It deregulates our body’s natural inflammatory responses down to normal levels and helps immune cells differentiate between healthy and unhealthy cells.